serenity-is/docs/tutorials/movies/generating_code_for_movie_table.md

 ### Choosing Connection String

 Once you set Web project name, Sergen populates connection dropdown with connection strings from your web.config file.
-We have only one connection string in our web.config yet, so just select *Default*.
+We might have *Default* and *Northwind* in there.
+Choose *Default* one.

 ### Selecting Table To Generate Code For